HaoZeke/grimoire/src/content/archLinux/waylandNotes.md

 `gnome-screenshot`, it is difficult to work with full screen images only.
 Must look into `scrot` and friends.

+`scrot` does not work with wayland. `swaygrab` has actually been removed in the newer AUR package at any rate.

+Luckily [grim](https://github.com/emersion/grim) seems to work perfectly.

 ## Wayland and browsers